jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

   <img src="/assets/media_server/video_relay.drawio.png" />
 </a>

-### MediaMTX RTMP Media Server
+### MediaMTX Media Server
-A standard relay option is using an RTMP server.
+A standard relay option is using an RTMP media server.
 RTMP is a protocol designed for streaming audio, video, and data over the internet, especially with low latency.
 It allows live video and audio from a source (such as a camera) to be sent to a platform (like YouTube Live or Twitch) for viewers to watch in real-time.

-The RTMP server I use is [MediaMTX](https://github.com/bluenviron/mediamtx), which is open source and supports outputting live streams with RTSP, HLS, and WebRTC protocols.
-Therefore, the Droid Vision app can continue using RTSP, and I just need to change the RTSP URL to the public server, which is: `rtsp://PUBLIC_CLOUD_SERVER:8554/live/stream`.
+The RTMP media server I use is [MediaMTX](https://github.com/bluenviron/mediamtx), an open-source solution that supports live streaming via RTSP, HLS, and WebRTC.
+Therefore, the Droid Vision app can continue using RTSP, and I just need to change the RTSP URL to the public media server: `rtsp://PUBLIC_CLOUD_SERVER:8554/live/stream`.

 MediaMTX is easy to run.
 I can run it as a Docker container or download and run its binaries.
 The binary download page is on [GitHub](https://github.com/bluenviron/mediamtx/releases).

 Here’s the output from MediaMTX.
 I used the MediaMTX Docker container.
-When the robot publishes the video to the MediaMTX server, I see something like “xxx is publishing to path ‘live/stream’”.
-When the Droid Vision app contacts the media server for the video stream, the message "xxx is reading from path ‘live/stream’” is displayed.
+When the robot publishes the video to the MediaMTX server, message "[conn <robot ip>:34668] is publishing to path ‘live/stream’" is printed to the screen.
+When the Droid Vision app contacts the media server for the video stream, the message "[session <session id>] is reading from path ‘live/stream’" is displayed.
 ```
 % docker run --rm -it --network=host bluenviron/mediamtx:latest